 As we added to our coffee buzz with Philadelphia’s own La Colombe, we dug into the food.
 Daryl had hangar steak and eggs served with hash browns.
 Mindi had the pan scrambled eggs with breakfast sausage, spinach, roasted mushrooms, cheddar cheese and a side of fresh fruit salad.

 To complete the meal, our hosts ordered a skillet of cornbread for the table to share.

 We’re spoiled by good food and coffee in Philadelphia.
 It’s good to know that two hours away, the same can be found in Harrisburg.

 Home 231 is located at 231 North Street, Harrisburg, PA 17101, United States.

-Disclosure: The brunch was provided by the Hershey Harrisburg Regional Visitors Bureau as part of our participation in the Fall Cornucopia Media Weekend.
+Disclosure: The brunch was provided by Visit Hershey & Harrisburg as part of our participation in the Fall Cornucopia Media Weekend.
 The coffee was on our dime.
 As always, all opinions expressed are completely our own.

 Disclaimer: 2foodtrippers is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.